Here it’s polite to stare

 Stuart Davis was hip to the jive

 Can an abstract painter take the same passionate risks as a jazz soloist?
-Conversely, can a jazz ensemble translate the colors, lines, and layers of a Stuart Davis painting into live music?
+Likewise, can a jazz ensemble play the colors, lines, and layers of a Stuart Davis painting?
 Let’s compare notes.

 Read more